KScaNN: Scalable Approximate Nearest Neighbor Search on Kunpeng: Experiments

-To evaluate our hybrid graph-in-leaf strategy, we conducted a separate analysis on the SIFT1M dataset, a standard benchmark for graph-based methods.
-As shown in Figure \ref{fig92}, enabling the hybrid search (\emph{+Graph}) provides a consistent QPS improvement of 10-15\% across the 0.9 to 0.95 recall range compared to the baseline brute-force scan.
-This validates our approach of combining rapid graph-based exploration in sparse clusters with exhaustive scanning in dense ones, effectively optimizing the search strategy at the intra-cluster level.
+To evaluate our hybrid graph-in-leaf strategy, we analyzed the SIFT1M dataset.
+As shown in Figure \ref{fig92}, enabling hybrid search (\emph{+Graph}) provides a consistent QPS improvement of 10\%--15\% across the 0.9 to 0.95 recall range compared to the baseline brute-force scan.
+This validates our approach of combining rapid graph-based exploration in sparse clusters with exhaustive scanning in dense ones.